ATFutures/geoplumber/README.md

 #> To run the geoplumber app: gp_plumb()
 ```

+Please note, `gp_build()` produces a production ready minifed front end.
+It does not have to be used everytime a little change is done to the front end, as the package is still very young, it does not have the proper development "serve" function which would use `gp_plumb_front()` but would have to also use `gp_plumb()` to serve the backend.

-At this point, if you created an app using the above examples or set
-your working directory to a geoplumber app.
-You can then serve all
-endpoints and front end with one command: `gp_plumb()` \# provide custom
-port if you wish, default is 8000
+At this point, if you created an app using the above examples or set your working directory to a geoplumber app.
+You can then serve all endpoints and front end with one command: `gp_plumb()` \# provide custom port if you wish, default is 8000.

 Then visit `localhost:8000` to see your app.